Global Deaths Pass 800,000, Cases Above 23 Million: Virus Update

+Australia’s virus hotspot, Victoria state, reported 208 new cases and 17 more deaths.
 Germany recorded the most new infections since April, though Europe’s virus surge is less deadly so far than the first wave.
-At least 41 schools in Berlin have reported Covid-19 cases, and hundreds of students and teachers are quarantining.
-Cases in France remained at levels last seen in May.

 Key Developments: